Platinum

 Symbol of prestige in marketing

 Platinum's rarity as a metal has caused advertisers to associate it with exclusivity and wealth.
-"Platinum" debit and credit cards have greater privileges than "gold" cards.[78]
-"Platinum awards" are the second highest possible, ranking above "gold", "silver" and "bronze", but below diamond.
-For example, in the United States, a musical album that has sold more than 1 million copies will be credited as "platinum", whereas an album that has sold more than 10 million copies will be certified as "diamond".[79]
+"Platinum" debit and credit cards have greater privileges than "gold" cards.[87]
+"Platinum awards" are frequently the highest, or near highest possible, often ranking above "gold", "silver" and "bronze".
+In the United States, a musical album that has sold more than 1 million copies will be credited as "platinum".[88]
 Some products, such as blenders and vehicles, with a silvery-white color are identified as "platinum".
-Platinum is considered a precious metal, although its use is not as common as the use of gold or silver.
 The frame of the Crown of Queen Elizabeth The Queen Mother, manufactured for her coronation as Consort of King George VI, is made of platinum.
-It was the first British crown to be made of this particular metal.[80]
+It was the first British crown to be made of this particular metal.[89]

 See also